-Editor’s note: We’ve been living with COVID-19 for almost two years now and nearly 60% of the U.S. population has been fully vaccinated.
-Unfortunately, as cold and flu season arrives, another new COVID variant is sweeping the world.
-We urge everyone to follow the CDC guidelines to prevent the spread of coronavirus.
+Editor’s note: We’ve been living with COVID-19 for almost three years now and nearly 70% of the U.S. population has been fully vaccinated.
+Unfortunately, along with a bad flu season and high number of recorded RSV cases, the COVID virus continues to evolve, and cases are expected to rise as people spend more time indoors.
+We urge everyone to follow the CDC guidelines to prevent the spread of COVID-19, the flu, and RSV.

 In addition to getting vaccinated and following CDC guidelines, you can take steps to boost the immune system — its job is to protect us against harmful substances and germs.
 The better it can do its job, the healthier we will be.
 Let’s explore how to keep our immune systems healthy during the COVID-19 pandemic and beyond.